Alcudia, Majorca, Balearic Islands

 Ayia Napa, Cyprus

 Costa Teguise, Lanzarote, Canary Islands

 Maspalomas, on the island of Gran Canaria, sounds like something out of a fairytale.
 A huge expanse of golden sand dune sits in front of a charming town of Spanish beauty, welcoming apartments and hotels lining the beachfront overlooking turquoise Atlantic waters.
 The reality of Maspalomas holidays isn’t far off.
 In fact, it offers far more!
-Go windsurfing, enjoy amazing local cuisine and browse designer boutiques on Boulevard El Faro, or simply relax atop the shimmering sand.
-The choice on a Maspalomas holiday is yours.
+A cheap holiday to Maspalomas offers you the chance to go windsurfing, enjoy amazing local cuisine and browse designer boutiques on Boulevard El Faro, or simply relax atop the shimmering sand.
+The choice of a Maspalomas holiday is yours.